5 of the World’s Most Unusual Plants

 Welwitschia Mirabilis is a unique plant only found in the Namibian desert.
 The estimated lifespan of this strange-looking plant is between 500 and 1500 years.
 The most exciting thing about Welwitschia is that only two leaves grow continuously over time.

-Strange, peculiar, beautiful, unusual, bizarre, fascinating, and unique words are used to describe the Welwitschia.
-It is one of the few things on earth that can claim to be unique.
+Strange, peculiar, beautiful, unusual, bizarre, fascinating, and unique words describe the Welwitschia.
+It is one of the few things on earth that can claim to be exceptional.
 An adult Welwitschia consists of two leaves, a stem, and roots.
 In older samples, continued growth leads to a wave groove of the stem margin.

 Rafflesia Arnoldii, Sumatra